-- Provide substantial, explanatory comments; avoid comments that merely give a description or a summary of the proposal. - Use dispassionate, analytical and unambiguous language. - Use grammatically correct, complete, clear sentences with no jargon. - Critical comments should be constructive. - Avoid self-declaration of insufficient expertise or non-confidence in the proposal. - Avoid any direct comparison with any other proposals. - Avoid any reference or comparison with previous assessments (for resubmitted proposals). - Avoid dismissive statements about the Principal Investigators, the proposed science, or the scientific field concerned. - Avoid reference to the applicants age, nationality, gender, or personal matters. - Make sure that your marks are in line with your comments/funding recommendation given, and avoid referring to them in the comment's narrative. - Be aware of unconscious bias and gender issues: do not penalise applicants that have not followed conventional research career path (e.g. mobility, independence, career breaks...)21. - Avoid any comments on PI's past, current or future Host Institution; its standing is not an ERC evaluation criterion. - Consider any specific situation caused by the Covid-19 pandemic outbreak that had a negative impact on their CV or track record of the applicants (if mentioned in their Curriculum Vitae). - When assessing the track record of the PIs focus on the scientific content of their papers and refrain from considering their Journal Impact Factor (note, the ERC signed the DORA declaration).
+- Provide substantial, explanatory comments; avoid comments that merely give a description or a summary of the proposal. - Use dispassionate, analytical and unambiguous language. - Use grammatically correct, complete, clear sentences with no jargon. - Ensure that critical comments are constructive. - Avoid self-declaration of insufficient expertise (personal or panel) or non-confidence in the proposal. - Avoid any direct comparison with any other proposals. - Avoid any reference or comparison with previous assessments (for resubmitted proposals). - Avoid dismissive statements about the Principal Investigators, the proposed science, or the scientific field concerned. - Avoid reference to the applicants' age, nationality, gender, or personal matters. - Make sure that your marks are in line with your comments/funding recommendation given, and avoid referring to them in the comment's narrative. - Be aware of unconscious bias and gender issues: do not penalise applicants that have not followed conventional research career path (e.g. mobility, independence, career breaks...). - Avoid any comments on PI's past, current or future Host Institution; its standing is not an ERC evaluation criterion. - Consider any specific situation caused by the Covid-19 pandemic outbreak that had a negative impact on their CV or track record of the applicants (if mentioned in their Curriculum Vitae).